dlt-hub/dlt/docs/website/docs/pipelines/chess.md

 # Chess.com

-This pipeline can be used to load player data from the [Chess.com API](https://www.chess.com/news/view/published-data-api) onto a [destination](https://dlthub.com/docs/destinations) of your choice.
+This pipeline can be used to load player data from the [Chess.com API](https://www.chess.com/news/view/published-data-api) into a [destination](https://dlthub.com/docs/destinations) of your choice.

 ## Initialize the pipeline